github/codeql/cpp/ql/src/change-notes/2024-10-15-wrong-type-format-argument.md

 ---
 category: minorAnalysis
 ---
-* Fixed false positives in the `cpp/wrong-type-format-argument` ("Wrong type of arguments to formatting function") query if there are extraction errors in the function.
+* Remove results from the `cpp/wrong-type-format-argument` ("Wrong type of arguments to formatting function") query if the argument is the return value of an implicitly declared function.